ruu9211/breast-cancer-wisconsin-ml/README.md

 ## 📌 Overview
 Breast cancer is one of the most common cancers worldwide, and early detection plays a crucial role in improving patient outcomes.
 Medical diagnosis often relies on examining **biopsy samples** to determine whether a tumor is **benign** (non-cancerous) or **malignant** (cancerous).
 Among biopsy techniques, **fine needle aspirate (FNA)** is widely used because it is minimally invasive and effective at capturing cellular details for diagnosis.
 This dataset consists of **569 patient cases** with **30 numerical features** extracted from digitized images of FNA samples of breast tissue.

 These features capture properties such as **radius, texture, perimeter, area, smoothness, compactness, concavity, symmetry, and fractal dimension**.
 For each feature, measurements of the **mean**, **standard error**, and **worst (largest value)** are recorded, resulting in a comprehensive set of predictors.
 Each case is labeled as:
+- **Benign (B):**
+    - Non-cancerous
+    - Encapsulated
+    - Slow-growing
+    - Non-invasive
-- **Benign (B):** Non-cancerous, encapsulated, slow-growing, non-invasive, and cells appear structurally normal.
+    - Cells appear structurally normal.

+- **Malignant (M):**
+    - Cancerous
+    - Non-capsulated
+    - Fast-growing
-- **Malignant (M):** Cancerous, non-capsulated, fast-growing, invasive, with abnormal cell morphology (e.g., large dark nuclei), and capable of metastasis.
+    - Invasive with abnormal cell morphology (e.g., large dark nuclei)
+    - Capable of metastasis.

 ## 🎯 Project Objective
 The objective of this project was to apply **machine learning** to predict whether a breast tumor is malignant or benign, based on the features extracted from FNA images.
 Several models were compared, with a focus on achieving not only high accuracy but also **strong recall for malignant cases**, since false negatives (failing to detect cancer) carry far greater risk than false positives.
 By evaluating and comparing models such as Logistic Regression and Random Forest, the project aims to demonstrate how data-driven approaches can support **early detection** and assist in medical decision-making.